fluencelabs/docs/docs/build-mvm/glossary.md

 ### Fluence Blockchain

 Fluence Blockchain is a L2/L3 application-specific EVM-compatible blockchain dedicated to the [Compute Marketplace](#compute-marketplace), which includes both [Deployments](#cloudless-deployment) and [Capacity Commitments](#capacity-commitment).
-As of now, Fluence Blockchain is bridged with Filecoin and Ethereum Mainnet.
+As of now, Fluence Blockchain is bridged with Filecoin and Ethereum Mainnets.

 ### Fluence CLI